 What to do if you are hurt while staying in a hotel

 If you or someone you love were hurt while staying at a hotel, you may be entitled to a monetary award for pain and suffering.
 Contact the Compass Law Group for a consultation to learn if your case has merit and about which courses of action are available to you under the law.
-The knowledgeable attorneys at Compass Law Group, PC are at the forefront of law practice related to hotel injury in Anaheim and also in the greater Los Angeles area.
+The knowledgeable attorneys at Compass Law Group, LLP are at the forefront of law practice related to hotel injury in Anaheim and also in the greater Los Angeles area.